TechsophyOfficial/awgment-package/kubernetes-cloud/Readme.md

 There are different certificate managers available some may charge you for providing a certificate.
 [Here](https://someweb.github.io/devops/cert-manager-kubernetes/) is an article that explains how to setup cert-manager.

 One can install a self-signed certificate manager if secure communication is the only need and a valid domain mapping is not on your high list.
-A sample yaml file is present under dependencies/self-signed-certificate.yaml
+A sample yaml file is present under dependencies/self-signed-certificate.yaml, please update the domain name if you are using it.
 ```

         awgment-package$cd kubernetes-cloud/